-UniDUR Features

-UniDUR has the following features:
+UniDUR Features UniDUR has the following features.

-- UniDUR provides real-time screening of all Point of Sale (POS) prescription drug claims against the Louisiana Medicaid clinical database; - UniDUR reports "clinical events" as defined by the Pharmacy Program.
-The events are based on extensive development research done by the program staff, contractors, fiscal intermediary (FI), University of Louisiana at Monroe (ULM) School of Pharmacy, and the Drug Utilization Review (DUR) Board; and - UniDUR provides an on-line response to a pharmacy within seconds of significant UniDUR events with the disposition of the claim.
+- UniDUR provides real-time screening of all Point of Sale (POS) prescription drug claims against the Louisiana Medicaid clinical database. - UniDUR reports "clinical events" as defined by the Louisiana Medicaid Pharmacy Benefits Management (LMPBM) Section.
+The events are based on extensive development research done by the LMPBM System staff, contractors, Molina and University of Louisiana at Monroe (ULM) School of Pharmacy; and the Drug Utilization Review (DUR) Board. - UniDUR provides an on-line response to a pharmacy within seconds of significant UniDUR events with the disposition of the claim.

-How UniDUR Works

-The UniDUR system accepts POS transactions from the Medicaid claims adjudication system and screens each prescription against a patient's prescription profile.
-The profile includes the beneficiary's active drug products, medical diagnosis profile, gender and age.
+How UniDUR Works The UniDUR system accepts POS transactions from the Medicaid claims adjudication system, and screens each prescription against a patient's prescription profile.
+The profile includes the patient's active drug products, medical diagnosis profile, gender and age.

-Screening occurs using one or more of the clinical screening modules that are based upon the clinical criteria defined by Pharmacy Program staff.
+Screening occurs using one or more of the clinical screening modules that are based upon the clinical criteria defined by the LMPBM System staff.
 The results of the screening are returned to the claims adjudication system in the form of clinical events.
 The system then completes the adjudication of the claim according to the program's established parameters and sends a response to the pharmacy.

-CHAPTER 37: PHARMACY BENEFITS MANAGEMENT SERVICESSECTION 37.5.12 - PATIENT COUNSELING AND DRUG UTILIZATIONREVIEW (DUR)PAGE(S) 7
+SECTION: 37.16: PATIENT COUNSELING, DRUG UTILIZATION REVIEW (DUR) AND PROVIDER PEER BASED PROFILING PAGE(S) 7